semereab-merry/semereab-merry/README.md

 I'm a coffee enthusiast, and  a doodler in my free time.
 I'm a fresh graduate from Zayed University, and I'm on a thrilling journey into the tech world, exploring the wonders of software development while sipping on my favorite brew and sketching my dreams.

-- 🌱 I'm currently learning software development and the art of JavaScript.
+- 🌱 I'm currently learning software development.
 - 🚀 I enjoy working on personal projects, turning ideas into reality.

 **🎉 Fun fact:** I'm a huge fan of "Despicable Me" and those adorable Minions 🎥.